 Plant species choice

-Plant specialists Tropica divide their plant portfolio into Easy, Medium and Advanced.
+Plant nurseries may divide their plant portfolio into Easy, Medium and Advanced.
 Choose from the extensive Easy range of plants when running a low energy planted tank without CO2 and you stand the best chance of success.
-Low energy tanks don’t have to miss out on all the best plants and there is a still a huge range of suitable genera available including Anubias, Bacopa, Bucephalandra, Ceratophyllum, Cryptocoryne, Echinodorus, Hygrophila, Lobelia, Ludwigia, Microsorum, Sagittaria, Staurogyne, Vallisneria and more.
+Low energy tanks don’t have to miss out on all the best plants and there is still a huge range of suitable genera available including Anubias, Bacopa, Bucephalandra, Ceratophyllum, Cryptocoryne, Echinodorus, Hygrophila, Lobelia, Ludwigia, Microsorum, Sagittaria, Staurogyne, Vallisneria and more.

 Choose the right plants in the first place which are strong, healthy and free of algae, fertilise regularly and don’t use too much light, and you can have a successful planted aquarium without CO2.